 The full rules of the scheme and the list of accredited lenders is available on the British Business Bank website.

-The Coronavirus Large Business Interruption Loan Scheme (CLBILS) opened on Monday 20 April 2020 to facilitate access to finance for medium-sized and larger businesses affected by the coronavirus outbreak.
+The Coronavirus Large Business Interruption Loan Scheme (CLBILS) provides access to finance for medium-sized and larger businesses affected by the coronavirus outbreak.